American Heart Association

 Which classes require a pre-test, and how do I show that I took it?

 The American Heart Association ACLS and PALS classes require a pre-test.
 Information about the pre-test can be found in the front of the Provider Manual, on page ii.
 It must be taken online.
+The website and password for access is in the Red keyline box at the bottom of the page.

 Once you have taken the test, print off or take a picture of the result and bring it to your class.
 Make sure you include your name in the upper right hand corner, along with the score you received.
 Course pre-test must be passed with a 70% or better.